tyler-dodge/org-assistant/README.md

 The endpoint used for the assistant.

 * [org-assistant-response-completed-hook](#org-assistant-response-completed-hook)<a name="org-assistant-response-completed-hook"></a>:
-The hook called whenever a org-assistant request finishes executing.
+The hook called whenever a `org-assistant` request finishes executing.
+Called with the arguments: Stream-Id and Message
+Where:
+Stream-Id is the stream-id of the request
+Message is the full contents of the response from the endpoint.

-Called with the buffer and point set to the the end of the response.
+The buffer and point set to the the end of the response.

 * [org-assistant-parallelism](#org-assistant-parallelism)<a name="org-assistant-parallelism"></a>:
 The max inflight requests to send with `org-assistant` at once.